 While at KSN, Mikayla covered major events like the April 14, 2012 tornado outbreak with more than 50 twisters hitting Kansas in one day.
 She won two, second place Kansas Association of Broadcasters awards in 2012 for In-Depth Reporting and Enterprise News Story.

 In her spare time , Mikayla enjoys pilates, cooking, baking, spending time with family and friends, watching movies, playing guitar and listening to live music.
 Mikayla is thrilled to be back in Nashville, and is always looking for story ideas.

 Katy Morgan - Meteorologist

 Chief Meteorologist Katy Morgan is a true all-American girl.
-Shes lived all over the United States and is now proud to call Nashville home.
-In fact you could say its a homecoming, as Katy has family roots in middle Tennessee.
-Shes seen all types of weather stretching from the Puget Sound in Washington to the Grand Strand in South Carolina.
+She has lived all over the United States and is now proud to call Nashville home.
+In fact you could say it's a homecoming, as Katy has family roots in middle Tennessee.
+She has seen all types of weather stretching from the Puget Sound in Washington to the Grand Strand in South Carolina.
 Katy has lived in Washington, Virginia, Missouri, Kansas, South Carolina, Ohio and now Tennessee.
 Her first funnel cloud sighting was in Kansas on a family vacation in the summer of 1994.

 Katy and her husband Tom love the outdoors so you'll often find them out and about with their dog Casey.
-They love hiking, biking and exploring.
-Katy is also a huge sports fan.
-You'll see her around town wearing plenty of spirit gear for the University of Missouri, Cincinnati Reds and the Nashville Predators!
-Shes been a hockey fan for a long time, and was very excited to receive her first Predators jersey this past Christmas.
-You can catch Katy's forecasts every weeknight from 9-10:30pm.
-May all your days be sunny!
+She also loves her sports and is a big baseball, football and hockey fan.
+You can catch Katy's forecasts every weeknight at 5:30pm and again at 9-10:30pm.
+May all your days be sunny.

 Dan Phillips - Anchor/Reporter